Our review of Bokio

 Bokio loads quite quickly, and transitioning between screens and processes doesn’t cause any noticeable lag in the software.
 The simple layout and clear headings mean that it’s quick and easy to use, too.

-Those on the free tier will be held back by the lack of automations available at this level, resulting in a significantly slower user experience.
-You’ll need the most expensive package (£15.99 per month) to use these tools, though do be aware that even them some time-saving features that you might expect from other providers (such as stock control or a mileage tracker) simply aren’t available with Bokio.
+There are also some good automations, such as the usual Bank Feeds and bulk editing tools, which further speed things up.
+Do be aware that even them some time-saving features that you might expect from other providers (such as stock control or a mileage tracker) simply aren’t available with Bokio.

 Bokio does have the more common bookkeeping features that we’d expect to see digital bookkeeping software offering these days, such as bank feeds, bank rules, payment integrations, and reports.